plastic part production

 What exactly does BeraTek offer in its injection molding service?

-At BeraTek, we provide full-service plastic injection molding — from material selection and mold setup to part production, finishing, and quality assurance.
-Our vertically integrated workflow means we can take your project from design or prototype straight into production, all under one roof.
+At BeraTek, we provide full-service plastic injection molding, from material selection and mold setup to part production, finishing, and quality assurance.
+One team manages your project from design or prototype straight into production, so you always have a single point of contact.

 What kinds of plastics and materials can you mold?